-- corporate and as such are lawfully able to collectively bargain and refuse to deal with Funding Organisations and suppliers of goods and services. - 4.75.
+- 4.76.
+Although Medibank Private and Bupa Australia have expressed concern about enabling the entities of the SVHA Group to collectively boycott, the ACCC notes that with the exception of SVPHS the remaining members of the SVHA Group are related bodies corporate and as such are currently lawfully able to collectively bargain and refuse to deal with Funding Organisations and suppliers of goods and services. - 4.77.
 In relation to SVPHS, the ACCC notes the unique set of circumstances regarding the structure of the SVHA Group and SVPHS.
 The Resch bequest requiring that Sisters of Charity continue to conduct SVPHS has created an anomalous structure where SVPHS is part of the SVHA Group but is a legally separate entity.
-In effect, authorisation is sought to address this anomalous structure absent which SVPHS would be able to legally join with the other members of the SVHA Group in negotiations with other businesses without the need for authorisation. - 4.76.
-The ACCC also notes that given the other members of the SVHA Groupare already able to collectively bargain and agree to refuse to deal with businesses adding SVPHS to the bargaining group, will not significantly increase the bargaining power of the SVHA Group as a whole.
-However the ACCC recognises that authorisation will likely increase SVPHS's bargaining power compared to the situation without authorisation where SVPHS would not be able to reach agreement with other members of the SVHA Group to refuse to deal with counterparties to negotiations. - 4.77.
-Similarly, if the SVHA Group did decide to refuse to deal with any business, the inclusion of SVPHS in the group would not significantly affect the extent of any disruption to downstream or upstream businesses. - 4.78.
+In effect, authorisation is sought to address this anomalous structure absent which SVPHS would be able to legally join with the other members of the SVHA Group in negotiations with other businesses without the need for authorisation. - 4.78.
+The ACCC considers that the addition of SVPHS to the bargaining group, noting that given the other members of the SVHA Group are already able to collectively bargain and agree to refuse to deal with businesses adding, will not significantly increase the bargaining power of the SVHA Group as a whole.
+However the ACCC recognises that authorisation will likely increase SVPHS's bargaining power compared to the situation without authorisation where SVPHS would not be able to reach agreement with other members of the SVHA Group to refuse to deal with counterparties to negotiations. - 4.79.
+Similarly, if the SVHA Group did decide to refuse to deal with any business, the inclusion of SVPHS in the group would not significantly affect the extent of any disruption to downstream or upstream businesses. - 4.80.
 The ACCC notes the concerns raised by interested parties that the ability to collectively bargain and engage in collective boycotts could create a significant power imbalance in favour of the SVHA Group potentially leading to higher prices and disruption of services.
-However, these concerns appear to be primarily based on views about the potential impact of the SVHA Group as a whole collectively bargaining and/or engaging in collective boycotts. - 4.79.
+However, these concerns appear to be primarily based on views about the potential impact of the SVHA Group as a whole collectively bargaining and/or engaging in collective boycotts. - 4.81.
 As noted, absent authorisation all members of the SVHA Group other than SVPHS can already lawfully engage in collective negotiations and collective boycotts.
-Therefore the ACCC's consideration of the current applications for authorisation is limited to assessing the benefits and detriments of addressing the legal impediment to SVPHS joining other members of the SVHA Group participating in the negotiations with other businesses that arises from the anomalous structure of SVPHS. - 4.80.
+Therefore the ACCC's consideration of the current applications for authorisation is limited to assessing the benefits and detriments of addressing the legal impediment to SVPHS joining other members of the SVHA Group participating in the negotiations with other businesses that arises from the anomalous structure of SVPHS. - 4.82.
 In these circumstances the ACCC is satisfied that allowing SVPHS to participate in collective bargaining and potentially collective boycotts with the remainder of the SVHA Group would not generate a significant public detriment.